This blog may contain affiliate links. Read our disclosure policy for more info.

 Driving from Queenstown to Franz Josef is an absolute must-do during your time in New Zealand.
-It’s easy to turn this 350 kilometer-long drive into a whole-day affair.
+It’s easy to turn this 350-kilometer-long (217 miles) drive into a whole-day affair.
 There is just so much to see!
 In fact, I highly recommend stopping and spending the night in some of the towns along the way and turning this into an overnight or multi-day adventure.
 Some of the best places to visit on the South Island are on this route and it’s easily one of the best road trips you can do on the South Island!

 The only problem with the drive from Queenstown to Franz Josef is that it can be confusing to know exactly where and when to stop.
 With such windy roads, attractions creep up on you and before you know it, you’ve passed them!
 It’s a problem I had the first few times I did this epic road trip.

 So in this blog, I’ll list 19 of the best stops on the drive from Queenstown to Franz Josef.
-With stops at the gorgeous Blue Pools, three different waterfalls, and no less than two glaciers, this list has got it all!
+With stops at the gorgeous Blue Pools, some of New Zealand’s best waterfalls, and no less than two glaciers, this list has got it all!
 And the best part?
 You won’t miss a thing!

 Related Read: Spending time in Queenstown before you set off?
-Check out my guide to the 65 best things to do in Queenstown!
+Check out my guide to the best things to do in Queenstown!

 About the Drive from Queenstown to Franz Josef

 The drive from Queenstown to Franz Josef is a popular route in New Zealand used to explore the stunning West Coast of New Zealand.
-From Queenstown, Franz Josef is 351 kilometers away (218 miles) and the drive without stopping taking between 4.5 to 5 hours.
+From Queenstown, Franz Josef is 351 kilometers away (218 miles) and the drive without stopping takes between 4.5 to 5 hours.
 The road is windy and it passes lots of lakes, rivers, waterfalls, and viewpoints making it one of the best drives in NZ.